tasmota/docs/docs/Displays.md

 1. rotation code
 2. x offset
 3. y offset
-4. rotation pseudo opcode for touch panel the appropriate coordinate convervsions are defined via pseudo opcodes 0 = no conversion
+4. rotation pseudo opcode for touch panel, in case of RGB panel use only these entries the appropriate coordinate convervsions are defined via pseudo opcodes 0 = no conversion
 1 = swap and flip x